barangana/barangana/README.md

 📂 **Project(s) that I am currently working on:**

-- ** CipherPact Landing and FrontEnd **: NextJS / TailwindCSS / ReactJS
+- **CipherPact Landing and Application:** NextJS / TailwindCSS / ReactJS

 ⚡ **Technology(s) that I am learning (will learn) :**